-Mosquito repellents are an essential in the summer, because especially spray or aerosol mosquito repellents will guard you not only from the mosquito bites and the itching that fallows, but they can also guard you from getting infected with one of many diseases that mosquitoes carry.
-But for them to be the most efficient you also need to know how to apply the mosquito repellents properly and also safely, so here tips how to get the most out of your mosquito repellent.
+Mosquito repellents are essential in the summer.
+This is especially true for spray or aerosol mosquito repellents.
+They will protect you not only from the mosquito bites and the itching that follows but will also protect you from catching the many diseases that mosquitoes can carry.
+For them to be the most efficient, you also need to know how to apply the mosquito repellents properly and safely.
+So, here are some tips on how to get the most out of your mosquito repellent.

-So the first thing you need to do is to decide what form of mosquito repellent you will use.
-Nowadays there are many different type and form mosquito repellents from natural essential oil mixes to those who have high percentage of DEET and are in spray form.
-This decision also will be the main thing that will guide you as of how to properly use mosquito repellent.
+The first thing you need to do is to decide what form of mosquito repellent you will use.
+Nowadays, mosquito repellents come in many different types and forms.
+These range from natural essential oil mixes to those with a high percentage of DEET.
+They can come in oil, spray, aerosol, and cream form.
+The type of repellent will also guide you on how to use your mosquito repellent properly.

-Another type of mosquito repellent is repellent that is in a cream form.
-Because of the way it is formulated it is meant to be placed directly on your skin and is gentle enough to not cause irritation yet strong enough to repel mosquitoes.
-With these creams you really should read the instructions on the back of the mosquito repellent, because they will be the ones that will most accurately tell you how to use the specific repellent.
+Another type of mosquito repellent comes in a cream form.
+You should apply these cream repellents directly to your skin.
+Cream insect repellents are gentle enough to not irritate yet strong enough to repel mosquitoes.
+With these creams, you really should read the instructions on the label.
+That is the most accurate way to discover exactly how to use that specific repellent.

 As you can see, there are a lot of different mosquito repellents out there for you to choose from.
 But, if you don’t want to dose yourself in mosquito repellent every time you want to go outside, you should try treating your yard.
 A mosquito fogger is a great option for this.
 By doing so, you’ll be able to use your patio and the area around your house without mosquito repellent.
 In fact, if you treat your yard regularly, you’ll only have to use a repellent when you leave your yard.